MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/power-automate-desktop-installation-issues.md

 Then, manually restart the machine right after the installation.
 If the restart is successful, the Power Automate Windows service will run successfully after the restart, and should no longer crash or generate the "FailedToEnumerateSessions" error in the event log.

-### Power Automate service failed to start: Service account errors
+### Power Automate service fails to start: Service account errors

-The installation fails because the Power Automate service crashes at startup, and the Windows Event Viewer shows the follwing errors:
+The installation fails because the Power Automate service crashes at startup, and the Windows Event Viewer shows the following errors:

 > UIFlowService
 > Exception caught during service startup: